 Annotation

 All detections including whistles and pulsed calls were aurally and visually reviewed using PAMGuard and identified to species (for biotic) and sound type (for abiotic).
 Where applicable and as time allowed, detections were also acoustically identified to intra-specific groupings including ecotype.
 Note that files may contain more identifiable calls than the annotations indicate.
-Details in the annotations were not retroactively changed based on results of subsequent more detailed recording analysis (for example, detections that were marked “KW?” could have been identified to a specific population/subpopulation during the subsequent detailed examination of the calls and surrounding calls, but would not have been changed in this table).
 These manual reviews were conducted by trained and experienced analysts.
+A small portion of annotations contain question marks for both the KW class and the Ecotype class.
+As these calls were validated to ecotype we assume that KW class is certain and the question mark is removed.

 Note that individual detections may be separate components of the same discrete call (ie harmonics or sidebands), thus, not every detection represents a unique vocalization.
 The PAMGuard Whistle and Moan detector detects individual contours, so all individual harmonics within a call would constitute separate detections if they meet the detector’s criteria (this happens quite frequently).
 Also, the settings of the detector mean that independent tones (like from multiple individuals) that cross or overlap in frequency and time may be detected as a single detection.